 - Specialist/Master’s degree: $89.98

 - Specialist or Master’s gown only: $46.98

 - Undergraduate hood only: $32.98

 - Cap only (one size fits all): $12.98

 You will receive only the diploma cover when crossing the platform.
 The Office of Records and Registration will mail diplomas after graduation requirements are complete and obligations to the University have been met.
 Once all requirements and obligations are met, diplomas will be mailed between May 7–31.

 To ensure timely delivery of your diploma, be sure to confirm your correct mailing address through your MYSIENA account.
 Login and click "Personal Info" at the top, then click on the "Biographical Info" tab to verify your name and address.
 If this information is incorrect, please click on the pencil.
 This will bring up a correction form for you to fill in and submit.
 Don’t wait to update your file; do this as soon as possible.
 Note: name changes must be documented with the Registrar’s Office.
 The Registrar’s Office will not mail documents to an SHU campus mailbox unless it is your legal mailing address.
 If you live in an apartment that is not your legal address, or if you will be leaving at the end of April, notify the Registrar’s Office at 517-264-7120 of where to send your diploma.

-A live stream of the commencement ceremony will be available at 1:45 p.m. on May 6.
-For those who are unable to attend, you can join us online.
-A link to the live stream will be placed here on commencement day.
+A live stream of the commencement ceremony will be available at 1:30 p.m. on May 5.
+For those who are unable to attend, you can join us online here.

 Family and friends may take pictures and video from their seats.
 Note: Tripods are NOT permitted.
 We ask that guests do NOT approach the stage from any direction to take pictures during the ceremony.
 Graduates and their guests may return to the stage after the ceremony for additional pictures.
 Make sure batteries and power packs are charged ahead of time.